 Al Bello grew up in Brooklyn, New York.
 He attended South Shore High School in Canarsie in 1985.
 He went onto The University of New York at Stony Brook.
 He was a linebacker on his HS and College football team and towards the end of college he took a photo class.
 He started taking pictures of his friends that played on his team and other sports at Stony Brook.
 When he made prints of his friends playing sport he noticed the look in their eyes of seeing themselves in action.
 It was a look of joy and with that connection he knew what he wanted to do with his life.
 He went to work at the school newspaper as a writer and photographer.
 In 1989 Al graduated with a degree in Liberal Arts from Stony Brook.
 In 1990 Al worked as Darkroom Manager for The Ring boxing magazine.
 Al soon found his way by photographing boxing on a weekend basis while processing, and printing film during the week.
 In 1993 Al landed a position as a Junior photographer at Allsport Photo Agency which became part of Getty images in 1998.
 He never looked back.

 Since Joining Getty in 1993, Al was the Chief Sports Photographer in North America from 2004-2019 working with a very talented staff.
 In 2020 he has changed roles at Getty and is now a Special Sport Correspondent hoping to expand his horizons doing more sport photo projects and working to help develop up and coming sports photographers.
-He will be covering his 13th Olympic Games this Summer in Tokyo, Japan.
+He will be covering his 14th Olympic Games this Winter in Beijing, China.
 He has enjoyed shooting portraits of athletes from Olympic Champion Michael Phelps, to Heavyweight Champion Mike Tyson.

-Al has won various individual awards from World Press Photo, The Lucie Foundation, National Press Photographers Association, Pictures of the Year International, China International Press Photographers Association, The New York Press Photographers Association, The Boxing Writers Association, The Football Hall of Fame, The Baseball Hall of Fame, FINA, and The International Olympic Committee.
+He was most recently part of a Getty Images team that was a 2021 Pulitzer Prize Finalist in Feature Photography covering the COVID Pandemic.
+Al has won various individual awards from World Press Photo, The Lucie Foundation, National Press Photographers Association, Pictures of the Year International, China International Press Photographers Association, The World Winter Sports Awards, The New York Press Photographers Association, The Boxing Writers Association, The Football Hall of Fame, The Baseball Hall of Fame, FINA, and The International Olympic Committee.
 He was named Sport Photographer of the year by POYI, NPPA, and NYPPA.

 Al has taught and lectured at The Eddie Adams Workshop, The Creative Live Workshop, The National Press Photographers Association Short Course, Fotofusion Workshop, The Richard Clarkson Workshop, The World Press Photo Foundation, Hofstra University, The Rochester Institute of Technology, The Poynter Institute, The Wisconsin News Photographers Association, Sacred Heart University, and several functions for Getty Images.